-- (Note) 1.
-Lee-Feng Chien, Abheek Anand, Takashi Motomura, Daisuke Oshita and Ching-Hua Ho (all are Audit and Supervisory Committee members) are external Directors. - 2.
-The Company has appointed Lee-Feng Chien, Daisuke Oshita and Ching-Hua Ho (all are Audit and Supervisory Committee members), as the Independent Officer pursuant to the regulations of Tokyo Stock Exchange and filed such inauguration to the Exchange. - 3.
-Daisuke Oshita has appropriate technical expertise in legal, finance and accounting which he has cultivated as a professional CPA and Attorney-at law in Japan and US as well as his career at Tokyo Stock Exchange. - 4.
-The Company has not appointed full-time Audit and Supervisory Committee members since we ensure audit effectiveness by enhancing the internal control system in coordination with the Internal Auditor, the Legal Department, and the Finance Department. - Ching-Hua Ho has been elected and inaugurated as an Director and Audit and Supervisory Committee member at 4th AGM held on March 29, 2022.
+- 2. Lee-Feng Chien, Takashi Motomura, Daisuke Oshita and Ching-Hua Ho (all are Audit and Supervisory Committee members) are Outside Directors. - 3.
+The Company has appointed Lee-Feng Chien, Daisuke Oshita and Ching-Hua Ho (all are Audit and Supervisory Committee members), as the Independent Officer pursuant to the regulations of Tokyo Stock Exchange and filed such inauguration to the Exchange. - 4.
+Daisuke Oshita has appropriate technical expertise in legal, finance and accounting which he has cultivated as a professional CPA and Attorney-at law in Japan and U.S. as well as his career at Tokyo Stock Exchange. - 5.
+The Company has not appointed full-time Audit and Supervisory Committee members since we ensure audit effectiveness by enhancing the internal control system in coordination with the Internal Auditor, the Legal Department, and the Finance Department.